MailTape/MailTape-v1/_posts/2019-07-21-Labotanique.md

 Anaïs G: **"****"**

 <p id="outroduction">That's it for this morning!
 As always thank you so much for listening.
-Much love and respect to [Brijean](https://brijean.bandcamp.com/) for their Sunday selections, and to [Anthony Dujardin](https://www.instagram.com/fromthegarden/) for this stunning illustration. </p>
+Much love and respect to Labotanique for their Sunday selections, and to Célestin for this stunning illustration. </p>